uomben/digitisation-cmd/README.md

 - renaming files with new filenames derived from the folder name
 - creating JPEG derivatives and thumbnails
 - performing optical charater recognition with outputs of a linearised multi-page PDF and text file, and per-image text, alto XML and hOCR files
-- embedding metadata from a metadata sidecar file (a separate pproject to develop a tool to create this XMP file is in the early stages of development) into all image formats.
+- embedding metadata from a metadata sidecar file into all image formats. (see Embedding Metadata below)
 - collecting EXIF metadata from all files
 - creating checksums of all files